danjacobellis/EE445S-lab/docs/_sources/lab4/index.md.txt

 ### III.
 Results from lab exercise

 Present the results you obtain for each task on the assignment sheet.
 This section should include illustrative oscilloscope screenshots of the DSP algorithms in action.
 Also include any code that you wrote or modified.
 Please do not include all of the boilerplate code from the textbook.

+* Code for data scrambler and descrambler
+* Autocorrelation graph

 ### IV.
 Discussion